Oh the Games Girls Play

 When my daughter was only a few years old, I had a major “uh oh” moment.
 She had approached me with a gentle smile and big eyes, and quietly asked for a special treat.
 With only a slight pause, she tilted her head and began batting her eyes.
-I watched her for a few seconds and her smile became a little bigger, and eyes fluttered more quickly.
+Watching her for a second, her smile became a little bigger and eyes fluttered more quickly.
 When I asked what she was doing, she responded very matter of fact, “I’m showing you my beautiful eyes.”

-I was really unprepared for the behavior of my daughter.
+I was unprepared for my daughter’s behavior.
 With a quiver of boys, I was more used to “what you see is what you get.”
 My boys are rough and tumble kids.
 Although they can have emotional moments, they are usually quick to deal with it and move on.
 They don’t care what you think about them tomorrow, if you stop to play today.
 They live for the moment.

-My daughters actions were clearly an effort to get what she wanted by manipulation.
+My daughters actions were clearly an effort to get what she wanted through manipulation.
 She even admitted as much.
-I’ve never been one to play the stereo typical female games.
+I’ve never been one to play the stereotypical female games.
 In fact I’m not really sure I understand how to play them, and rarely recognize when they are going on around me.
 Oh I know the games exist though.
 I know because I’ve felt the effects.
 The sting of hurt feelings, and confusion.

-When I sought the counsel of a friend with multiple girls, she responded with a knowing chuckle at the scenario I experienced with my daughter.
+When I sought the advice of a friend with multiple girls, she responded with a knowing chuckle.
 Her amusement faded quickly as she spoke of how sad it is that not only are we born with this sin nature, but of how young it is evidenced.

 If you ask for things from life instead of from God, “you ask amiss”; that is you ask out of your desire for self-fulfillment.
 The more you fulfill yourself the less you will seek God. ~Oswald Chambers, My Utmost For His Highest

 Recently I talked to my children about seeking God’s will in our lives, and making correct behavior choices.
-There have been disagreements between all of them, and each have made choices to pursue their own interest as opposed to what might be God honoring.
+There have been disagreements between all of them, and each has made choices to pursue their own interest opposed to what might be God honoring.

 I cannot change the hearts of my children.
-I cannot prevent them from being hurt or from hurting others.
-I can and will continue to point them to Jesus!!
-I can and will pray for them.
-I pray they find their significance in God, and that they seek His will for their lives!
+They will experience hurts from others I cannot always protect them from.
+I pray for them and continually point them to Jesus!!
+My constant prayer is they find their significance in God, and that they seek His will for their lives!
 I pray my daughter finds seeking God’s will so much more satisfying than anything she could obtain by playing the stereo-typical games of girls.